Research Staff

 Jonathan Lala

-Dr. Jonathan Lala is an Engineer/Scientist II the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Dr. Jonathan Lala is an Engineer/Scientist III the Energy Systems and Climate Analysis Group at EPRI.
 His research focuses on hydroclimatic risks to resource systems across the food-energy-water nexus.
 At EPRI, Dr. Lala supports research on the resilience of energy systems in the face of climatic variability and change.
 His dissertation considered the role of subseasonal and seasonal climate forecasts in natural disaster management.

 Before joining EPRI, Dr. Lala worked on a range of projects related to climate risk and natural disasters.
 He served as a consultant for the World Bank on climate-resilience investments for water and hydropower infrastructure in Tanzania, conducted academic research on flood risk in high mountain Asia, and served as a volunteer on resilient infrastructure projects in Peru, India, and Panama.